-Complaint: Allegations that a staff member still had access to the Department’s laboratory and was using the laboratory for personal reasons.
+Complaint: Allegations that a staff member still had access to a department’s laboratory and was using the laboratory for personal reasons.

 Complaint: An employee was contracted without following the university's acceptable HR process.

-Outcome: An investigation led to a disciplinary enquiry and the staff member was not found not guilty.
+Outcome: An investigation led to a disciplinary enquiry and the staff member was found not guilty.

 Complaint: A contractor was bringing his/her firearm onto UCT property.